Skip to main content

 This will create:

-schema validation.
+The generated code requires zod as a runtime dependency for schema validation.
 Make sure to install it in your project.

-Project Status & Versioningβ
+Project Status & Versioning

 For example, when using npx: